Common Baking Mistakes| Cake Baking Mistakes is a short and crisp guide as to what went wrong while baking a cake so that results are not perfect.

 - Too much liquid.

-- Measure ingredients accurately, using a weighing scale or proper measuring cups.
+- Proper Measuring of ingredients: Measure ingredients accurately, using a weighing scale or proper measuring cups.

 - Use Cake tin of proper size.